arangodb/docs-hugo/site/content/3.12/data-science/arangographml/getting-started.md

 The `ArangoML` class is the main entry point for the `arangoml` package.
 It requires the following parameters:
 - `hosts`: The ArangoDB host(s) to connect to.
 This can be a single host or a list of hosts.
 - `username`: The ArangoDB username to use for authentication.
 - `password`: The ArangoDB password to use for authentication.
 - `ca_cert_file`: (Optional) The path to the CA certificate file to use for TLS verification.
 - `user_token`: (Optional) The ArangoDB user token to use for authentication.
   This is an alternative to username/password authentication.
 - `projects_endpoint`: The URL to the ArangoGraphML Projects Service.
 - `training_endpoint`: The URL to the ArangoGraphML Training Service.
 - `prediction_endpoint`: The URL to the ArangoGraphML Prediction Service.

 It is possible to instantiate an ArangoML object in multiple ways:

-1. via parameters
+1. Via parameters
 ```py
 from arangoml import ArangoML